 Tweet Sentiment Visualization

 Now, this one’s pretty cool!
 Even though it’s a sentiment analysis tool that will only help you with Twitter, it provides value on the spot, for free.
-What you need to do is to choose a keyword you want to analyse and simply put it into the tool.
+What you need to do is to choose a keyword you want to analyse and simply put it into the dashboard.
+It may be the name of your brand.
 Then, keywords are pulled from Twitter and visualised on a number of different graphs, starting with the sentiment.

 When you hover over the dots on the graph, you get to read the actual content of the collected tweets.